Azure/Avere/src/terraform/examples/houdinienvironment/WindowsDC.md

        <img src="images/attributeeditor.png" width="800">
     </p>

-1. Set the `uidNumber` and `gidNumber` to `1000` for azureuser since that is what is set for uid and gid in centos.
+1. For the user azureuser, set the `uidNumber` to an appropriate value, eg. `10000`.

+1. For the group `Domain Users`, set to `10513`.
+This is the "primary group" of azureuser

 ## Add core NFS filer to DNS